Benders Decomposition for Bi-objective Linear Programs: Computational Experiments

 \subsection{\gls{BPP} Results}

 There are $100$ instances in this class, $10$ for each value of $k$.
 Table~\ref{tab:BPP} reports averaged statistics for each instance group. $\text{\gls{BPP}}\_k$ indicates the $k$-th group of \gls{BPP} instances where the total amount by which the return constraints can be violated is $k$.
-The number of extreme non-dominated points varies from $32$ to $90$, with an average of $59.98$, which shows a fair spread in the number of extreme non-dominated points.
-As $k$ increases, the number of extreme non-dominated points also tends to grow.
-As expected, with increasing number of extreme non-dominated points, the time taken to solve the problems also rises, as demonstrated in Figure \ref{fig:nondom_BBP}.
+The number of non-dominated extreme points varies from $32$ to $90$, with an average of $59.98$, which shows a fair spread in the number of non-dominated extreme points.
+As $k$ increases, the number of non-dominated extreme points also tends to grow.
+As expected, with increasing number of non-dominated extreme points, the time taken to solve the problems also rises, as demonstrated in Figure \ref{fig:nondom_BBP}.
 However, the difference between the average time taken to solve instances with $k=1$ and instances $k=10$ is not large.

-The percentage of time taken in different components of the \gls{BBSA} for \gls{BPP} is depicted in Figure \ref{fig:Statitical_Analysis_BPP}.A, which shows that solving \gls{BS} takes significantly more time than the other components of the \gls{BBSA}.
+The percentage of time taken in different components of the \gls{BBSA} for \gls{BPP} is depicted in Figure \ref{fig:runtime_com_exp_BPP}.A, which shows that solving \gls{BS} takes significantly more time than the other components of the \gls{BBSA}.
 The high number of $m=200$ return constraints in the \gls{BPP} model \eqref{eq:bi-objective-portfolio} belonging to \gls{BS} is the reason for comparably long solve time, whereas \gls{BM} contains only the one budget constraint of \eqref{eq:bi-objective-portfolio}.
-An interesting observation is that solving the initial single-objective Benders problem is more time consuming when $k$ is small, as shown in Figure \ref{fig:Statitical_Analysis_BPP}.A.
+An interesting observation is that solving the initial single-objective Benders problem is more time consuming when $k$ is small, as shown in Figure \ref{fig:runtime_com_exp_BPP}.A.

-Figure \ref{fig:Statitical_Analysis_BPP}.B shows the average the number of explored non-dominated points per extreme point for different groups of instances.
-We observe that the number of explored non-dominated points per extreme non-dominated point is spread from $3.17$ to $14.93$ with a mean of $12.36$.
-The average number of non-dominated points that are explored to identify an extreme non-dominated point increases slightly with increasing $k$.
+Figure \ref{fig:runtime_com_exp_BPP}.B shows the average number of explored non-dominated points per extreme point for different groups of instances.
+We observe that the number of explored non-dominated points per non-dominated extreme point is spread from $3.17$ to $14.93$ with a mean of $12.36$.
+The average number of non-dominated points that are explored to identify an non-dominated extreme point increases slightly with increasing $k$.